diaorui/peek-deck/ai.md

 Internal documents and executive interviews reveal sweeping organizational shifts to radically reshape how the company builds and funds its products.

 🔗 [Business Insider](https://www.businessinsider.com/microsoft-ceo-satya-nadella-ai-revolution-2025-12?utm_source=reddit&utm_medium=social&utm_campaign=insider-artificial-sub-post) • 1d ago

 ---

+**[34% of all new music is fully AI-generated, representing 50,000 new fully AI-made tracks daily.
+This number has skyrocketed since Jan 2025, when there were only 10,000 new fully AI-made tracks daily.
+While AI music accounts for <1% of all streams, 97% cannot identify AI music [Deezer/Ipsos research]](https://www.reddit.com/r/artificial/comments/1ppyjr8/34_of_all_new_music_is_fully_aigenerated/)**

+Source (Deezer/Ipsos research, reported by Music Business Worldwide): "50,000 AI tracks flood Deezer daily – as [Ipsos] study shows 97% of listeners can’t tell the difference between human-made vs. fully AI-generated music [...]
+Up to 70% of plays for fully AI-generated tracks have been detected as fraudulent, with Deezer filtering these streams out of royalty payments. [...]
+The company maintains that fraudulent activity remains the primary motivation behind these uploads.
+The platform says it removes all 100% AI-generated tracks from algorithmic recommendations and excludes them from editorial playlists to minimize their impact on the royalty pool. [...]
+Since January, Deezer has been using its proprietary AI detection tool to identify and tag fully AI-generated content."
+See also (Deezer/Ipsos research, reported by Mixmag): "The 'first-of-its-kind' study surveyed around 9,000 people from eight different countries around the world, [with Ipsos] asking participants to listen to three tracks to determine which they believed to be fully AI-generated.
+97% of those respondents 'failed', Deezer reports, with over half of those (52%) reporting that they felt 'uncomfortable' in not knowing the difference.
+71% also said that they were shocked at the results. [...]
+Only 19% said that they feel like they could trust AI; another 51% said they believe the use of AI in production could lead to low-quality and 'generic' sounding music. [...]
+There’s also no doubt that there are concerns about how AI-generated music will affect the livelihood of artists"

+9h ago

+---